 What is domestic abuse?

-It is also rarely a one-off event.
-It can escalate in frequency and severity over time.
-The majority of victims are women but domestic abuse happens to men as well.
+It is also rarely a one-off event and it can escalate in frequency and severity over time.
+The majority of victims are women but domestic abuse can happen to men as well.

 Although every situation is unique, there are common factors that link the experience of an abusive relationship.
 Acknowledging these factors is an important step in preventing and stopping the abuse.
 This list can help you to recognise if you, or someone you know, are in an abusive relationship.